Tanya Golash-Boza

-Tanya Golash-Boza is an American sociologist.
+Tanya Golash-Boza is an American sociologist and academic administrator whose research focuses on race, immigration, and social inequality, particularly deportation, racial capitalism, and urban inequality.
 She is the executive director of the University of California Washington Center.
 She is also a professor of sociology at the University of California, Merced.
-Golash-Boza serves as the vice president of the Eastern Sociological Society.
+She previously served as vice president of the Eastern Sociological Society.

 Education

-Golash-Boza earned her B.A. in philosophy from the University of Maryland, College Park, a Certificate of Anthropology from L’Ecole d’Anthropologie in Paris in 1996, and her Ph.D. in sociology from the University of North Carolina at Chapel Hill in 2005.
+Golash-Boza earned a B.A. in philosophy from the University of Maryland, College Park, a Certificate of Anthropology from the École d'Anthropologie in Paris in 1996, and a Ph.D. in sociology from the University of North Carolina at Chapel Hill in 2005.